decentraland/adr/RFC/RFC-14-p2p-adapter.md

 As defined in [ADR-81](/ADR/ADR-81-minimum-comms-transport.md), each peer will know the ids of the peers around them using the information provided by the `CommunicationsDirector`.

 The basic idea of this implementation is for peers to connect randomly to a subset of the others forming a mesh, and reporting their connections to the routing service.
 The routing service will build routing tables for each peer to connect to every other.
-Each peer will receive from the routing service the path to all other connected peers.
-When a peer needs to deliver a message, it will use the path provided by the routing table, and if there is not any, it will fallback to the messaging service.
+Each peer will receive from the routing service the path to all other connected peers, this means all the paths that the peer needs to send the package to so all the mesh is notified.
+When a peer needs to deliver a message, it will use the paths provided by the routing table, and if the conection to the neighbour fails, it will fallback to the messaging service for all the pending peers.

 Although this implementation requires a server, it tries to maximize the usage of P2P connections, while also keeping in mind that peers may run in a constrained environment (like a browser) in which it is not always possible to have a lot of open connections.
+If broadcasting every message, then you can receive the same packet many times even if you are not distributing it anymore.
+This creates a congestion of the network, in this solution it is guaranteed that every packet will be processed only once per peer.
+Also, each peer needs to decode the package to parse it but they don't make changes to it, so there is no cost associated to the enconding of each package.
 ## Flow example

 ### 1. Peers establish random connections with their known peers.